NVIDIA/gdrcopy/README.md

 For bugs or feature requests, feel free to [file an issue] (https://github.com/NVIDIA/gdrcopy/issues).
 No guarantee is given that the team will follow up on any of those.
+Alternatively, see section Bug filing below for the official bug filing procedure.

 The library relies on a small kernel-mode driver (gdrdrv) which has bug(s) and can even crash your machine.
 In particular, there is a